esharmony/next-mui-darkmode-starter/README.md

 You can see a running version [here](https://next-mui-darkmode-starter.vercel.app/)

-The base of this project was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon
+Some of the configuarations for this project, for prettier and husky was written following [this post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) by Paulin Trognon

 The application is set up the following features.